Financial issues to address when divorcing over 50

 Finally, Social Security is another important divorce matter for baby boomers to think about.
 Most people aren’t aware that they may be able to collect Social Security based on the ex-spouse’s earning record even if the ex-spouse remarries.
 That can result in a significantly greater Social Security retirement benefit.

 These are just a few of the important issues that need to be considered during a divorce over 50.
-Talking to an experienced family law attorney can help you make sure that these issues and others have been properly addressed during your divorce.
+Talking to an experienced family law lawyer can help you make sure that these issues and others have been properly addressed during your divorce.

 Source: Pittsburgh Post-Gazette, “Study: Divorce proves tough for couples 50 and over,” Tim Grant, Oct.
 24, 2014